Uninterpretable-Evolving-Blackbox/askVEPai/README.md

 ## Acknowledgements

 Built for **Google Summer of Code 2026** with **EMBL-EBI / Ensembl**.
 Uses [Ollama](https://ollama.com/) for local inference and `BAAI/bge-small-en-v1.5` for semantic retrieval.
 VEP is developed by Ensembl.
+Being honest: Claude is used to assist with coding.
+It's pretty clever.